This page explains the pros and cons of Medicare Advantage also called Part C.

 The Drawbacks of Medicare Advantage:

-Networks: Similar to employer coverage, Medicare Advantage plans want you to stay within their network of doctors and hospitals.
+Networks: Similar to employer coverage, Medicare Advantage plans require you to stay within their network of doctors and hospitals, unless it’s an emergency.
 Going out of network will result in you paying higher costs or even 100% of the costs, depending on which plan you choose.

-Coverage for Cancer – Typically Medicare Advantage plans charge 20% coinsurance for chemotherapy and out-patient infusions.
+Coverage for Cancer – Typically Medicare Advantage plans charge 20% coinsurance for chemotherapy and infusions received in an out-patient setting.